Charles Phillips (businessman): Early life and education

 Charles E. Phillips, Jr. was born in June 1959 in Little Rock, Arkansas, where his father was stationed in the Air Force.
 During his childhood his family moved often from state to state, and to Europe as well.

 Phillips was fascinated by computers and technology from an early age, and spent his spare time during high school building computers.
 His father expected at least one of his four sons to join the Air Force, and Phillips enrolled at the United States Air Force Academy in Colorado Springs, Colorado, and earned a BS in computer science in 1981.
 When his eyesight did not meet the rigorous standard to be a pilot, he accepted a commission in the Marines.
 He joined as a second lieutenant, rising to the rank of captain, and was stationed at Camp Lejeune in Jacksonville, North Carolina, where he worked on computer systems.

 Phillips obtained an MBA from Hampton University in 1986.
 He also attended New York Law School, obtaining a JD in 1993.
 In 2015 he received an honorary Doctor of Science from City University of New York's New York City College of Technology.

 Career

 Early career

 From 1981 to 1986, Phillips was in the U.S. Marine Corps in the 2nd Battalion, 10th Marines artillery unit at Camp Lejeune in Jacksonville, North Carolina, managing computer systems.
 He had joined as a Second Lieutenant and rose through the ranks to become a Captain.

 Phillips began his civilian career in 1986, and he and his wife Karen moved to New York, where his wife had relatives.
 He joined BNY Mellon as vice president of Software, and was at the company for four years.
 He then transferred to SoundView Technology Group, where he was senior vice president from 1990 through 1993, and Kidder Peabody, where he was senior vice president from 1990 through 1994.

-In 1994, he joined Morgan Stanley as an enterprise software-industry analyst in the technology group, and he was promoted to managing director, a role in which he served through 2003.
+In 1994, he joined Morgan Stanley as an enterprise software-industry analyst in the investment banking technology group, and he was promoted to managing director, a role in which he served through 2003.